 Coordinated restricted target wake time (Co-RTWT) service period (SP) start time: [Co-RTWT SP start time] The value of the timing synchronization function (TSF) at the beginning of a Co-RTWT SP.

-Coordinated spatial reuse: [Co-SR] A Multi-AP technique where multiple APs perform concurrent transmissions through transmit power control of the shared AP by the sharing AP.
+Coordinated spatial reuse: [Co-SR] A multi-access point (AP) coordination (MAPC) technique where multiple APs perform concurrent transmissions through transmit power control of the coordinated AP by the coordinating AP.(#2570)

-Coordinated time division multiple access (TDMA): [Co-TDMA] A procedure that enables an AP that has obtained a TXOP to share a time portion of the obtained TXOP with a set of APs.
+Coordinated time division multiple access (TDMA): [Co-TDMA] A procedure that enables an AP that has obtained a TXOP to share a time portion of the obtained TXOP with a set of coordinated APs.(#1991)

-Coordinated time division multiple access (Co-TDMA) sharing access point (AP): [Co-TDMA sharing AP] A sharing AP that intends to share a time portion of its obtained TXOP with a set of APs as part of CoTDMA operation.
+coordinating access point (AP): [coordinating AP] An AP that has obtained a transmission opportunity (TXOP) and intends to share its obtained TXOP with a set of coordinated APs by either allocating time portions to them or permitting concurrent transmissions as part of a multi-AP coordination (MAPC) procedure.(#743)

 Initial control frame (ICF): [ICF] A Control frame that is sent to poll one or more STAs to determine their availability and/or willingness to participate during the TXOP.
 A STA’s participation might require transitioning to a different mode of operation.

+multi-access point (AP) coordination (MAPC) requesting access point: [MAPC requesting AP] An AP that initiates a procedure for MAPC discovery or negotiation of MAPC agreements.(#1696)

+multi-access point (AP) coordination (MAPC) responding access point: [MAPC responding AP] An AP that responds to a request from a MAPC requesting AP.(#1696)

 Multi-AP coordination: [MAPC] a framework that includes a set of coordination schemes (such as Co-BF, Co-SR, Co-TDMA, Co-RTWT) and procedures for OBSS APs to coordinate their transmissions and improve communications reliability.

-Polled access point (AP): [polled AP] An AP polled by a sharing AP in the ICF that is transmitted as part of a Multi-AP coordinated operation.

-Sharing access point (AP): [sharing AP] An AP that intends to share a portion of its obtained TXOP with a set of APs.